Elena' s AI Blog

 This week also confirmed that Waymo is testing Google’s Gemini model as an in-car conversational assistant.

-The AI does not drive.
-Instead, it acts as a passenger-facing interface — answering route questions, adjusting the environment, or explaining vehicle behaviour.
+Gemini does not drive the vehicle.
+Instead, Gemini acts as a passenger-facing interface — answering route questions, adjusting the environment, or explaining vehicle behaviour.
+Google documents the underlying model family in the Gemini API docs.

 AI is moving off screens and into physical spaces.
 In 2026, the challenge will be context awareness — understanding not just language, but environment, timing, and human expectations.

-This week felt like a quiet turning point.
+The final week of December 2025 felt like a quiet turning point.
 The “magic” phase of AI — where novelty carried everything — is fading.
 The engineering phase is taking its place.

 It means fewer demos and more systems.
 Fewer promises and more constraints.
 And ultimately, more reliable tools that earn trust through behaviour rather than spectacle.